 - Abnormalities of the uterus, fallopian tubes and/or ovaries

 If a couple is having difficulty conceiving, both partners should be evaluated.
-In fact, statistics show that up to 40% of infertility can be traced to male medical conditions, such as issues with sperm production or the obstruction of sperm delivery.
+Statistics show that up to 40% of infertility can be traced to male medical conditions, such as issues with sperm production or the obstruction of sperm delivery.
 Other causes of fertility issues in men may include:

 - Problems getting or keeping an erection